input-output-hk/haskell.nix/docs/tutorials/getting-started.md

 ## Niv

-[Niv](https://github.com/nmattia/niv) is a command line tool for keeping tack of Nix project dependencies.
+[Niv](https://github.com/nmattia/niv) is a command line tool for keeping track of Nix project dependencies.

 This guide assumes that the `sources.haskellNix` will be set to point a pinned copy of the haskell.nix github repo.
 One easy way to do this